dell/csm-docs/content/docs/concepts/authorization/v2.x/configuration/powerflex/_index.md

     Refer to the [Install the Driver](../../../../../getting-started/installation/kubernetes/powerflex/helm/#install-driver) section to edit the parameters in `samples/config.yaml` to configure the driver to communicate with Authorization sidecar.

-    - Update `endpoint` to match the localhost endpoint in `samples/secret/karavi-authorization-config.json`.
+    - Update `endpoint` to an HTTPS localhost endpoint that the authorization sidecar will listen on.

     - Update `skipCertificateValidation` to `true`.